mfidino/mfidino.github.io/blog/_posts/2021-8-17-nested_indexing.md

 For occupancy studies, often times sampling is not uniform across sites, such that the number of repeat visits varies.
 When there is not much missing data this may not be much of an issue, you simply fill the detection / non-detection matrix with `NA` values where you lack data.
 However, when working with very large data sets this can cause problems (e.g., lots of sites sampled, many repeat observations, or both).
 At best, the model compiles but takes much longer to run because of all the NA nodes it has to estimate.
 At worst, you may not have enough RAM to hold the model in your memory!

 If you have a lot of missing data it may be simpler to model the detection non-detection data in long-format (or a ragged array). `JAGS` does not allow for ragged arrays, but you can mimic them with the use of nested indexing!
-So, let's simulate some data, throw some of it out, and demonstrate how to used nested indexing to skip over all of those pesky NA values you generally do not need to evaluate in an occupancy model.
+So, let's simulate some data, throw some of it out, and demonstrate how to use nested indexing to skip over all of those pesky `NA` values you generally do not need to evaluate in an occupancy model.
 The next code block is a lot of the general data simulation, up to the point where we input a bunch of missing data into the detection / non-detection matrix.

 ```R
 # Load some libraries we'll need